Roasted Sweet Potato Hummus

 Tips for making this recipe perfectly

-- Why bother roasting the sweet potato?
+- Don’t skip roasting the sweet potato.
+While you could technically boil the sweet potato to soften it, this hummus is much tastier with roasted sweet potato.
 This helps the potato develop a sweet and caramel-like flavour which will add great flavour to the hummus.

 - Make sure to remove the skins of the chickpeas.
 It’s an extra step but makes ALL the difference with homemade hummus.
 Removing the skins is what will make your hummus smooth.